vand3rlinden/MDO-Azure-Automation/README.md

 $appRole = $graphApp.AppRoles | Where-Object {$_.Value -eq "User.ReadWrite.All"}
 New-MgServicePrincipalAppRoleAssignment -PrincipalId $managedIdentityId -ServicePrincipalId $managedIdentityId -ResourceId $graphApp.Id -AppRoleId $appRole.Id
 ```
+> **CAUTION**: Step 6 is only required if you want to force the Disable Shared Mailbox runbook.

 7. Directly assign the Entra ID role ***Exchange Administrator*** to your Automation Account.